rowcased/rowcased.github.io/codewars.md

 <h2 id="maintainer"><br>4.
 Site Maintainer</h2>

 While Codewars only just recently assigned a few moderators, it has been mostly maintained by an unofficial network of power-users with full site privileges.
-On any given day I may take part in a variety of activities to assist newer members with their code or contribute to the overall quality of content on the site.
+On any given day I may take part in a variety of activities to assist new members with their code or contribute to the overall quality of content.

 * directly edit live production code
 * answer questions on the dashboard